• Skip to primary navigation

 Leftover Paneer bhurji can be stuffed in a sandwich and then grilled to make a grilled Paneer Sandwich.

-Paneer bhurji and paratha is a very common breakfast which Indian kids love carrying in their Tiffin box.
+Paneer bhurji and paratha is a very common breakfast that Indian kids love carrying in their Tiffin box.

 How to make it with gravy?

-Though I like this paneer recipe in a slight dry form, a lot of people prefer it with gravy.
+Though I like this paneer recipe in a slightly dry form, a lot of people prefer it with gravy.

 More vegan and vegetarian Indian recipe ideas